HarmonicChange/baking-converter/README.md

 * The first regex group doesn't account for mixed fractions (like "1 1/2").
 * The entire phrase is contained within the innerHTML of a childless HTML tag.

-Some possible expansions to our regular expression:
+Some possible expansions to functionality:
 * Other formats for writing ingredients, for example, "Flour, 1 cup".
+* Temperature conversions